Press

 Chomko was born in rural Ontario.
 As a child he created small sculptures from found objects, and wanted to be ‘a person’ when he grew up.
 He spent his teenage years lurking on forums and exploring the music libraries of strangers via p2p filesharing applications.

-Chomko studied Swedish for University Studies in 2008 at Gothenburg University, and graduating with a Bachelors of Science in Interaction Design from Malmo University in 2012 with an exchange term at the International Institute for Information Technology in Bangalore, India.
+Chomko studied Interaction Design at Malmo University, graduating 2012 having completed an exchange term at the International Institute for Information Technology in Bangalore, India.

-In 2013 Chomko attended Fabrica, a year-long residency program in Italy near Venice.
-At Fabrica Chomko created a series of interactive installations and explorations, notably the News Machine, which sent tweets through a rube goldberg-esque series of machine translations.
-The News Machine was first presented at the Perugia Journalism Festival, and was later shown at the Sydney Opera House as part of the 2013 Festival of Dangerous Ideas.
+In 2013 Chomko attended Fabrica, a year-long residency program in Treviso, Italy.
+At Fabrica Chomko created a series of interactive installations and explorations, notably the News Machine, which sent tweets through a series of machine translations.
+The News Machine was presented at the Perugia Journalism Festival, and was later shown at the Sydney Opera House as part of the 2013 Festival of Dangerous Ideas.

-After Fabrica, Chomko worked as a creative technologist at the Brooklyn Guild, a fabrication shop based in Gowanus.
+After Fabrica, Chomko worked as a creative technologist at the Brooklyn Guild.
 At the Guild, Chomko designed and implemented installations for Nike, Tiffany & Co, and Bell Labs.

-While working at Guild, Chomko won the 2014 Playable City Award together with Matthew Rosier with Shadowing.
-The work was installed for two months across eight locations in Bristol, and continues to tour to London, Tokyo, York, Tel Aviv, Austin, and Paris among other cities.
+While working at Guild, Chomko won the 2014 Playable City Award in collaboration with Matthew Rosier for their proposal Shadowing.
+The work was installed for two months in eight locations in Bristol, and has since toured to London, Tokyo, York, Tel Aviv, Austin, and Paris.

 In 2015, Shadowing was nominated by the London Design Museum as a Design of the Year.
 This nomination spurred Chomko and Rosier to formalise their collaboration as shared studio.
 Operating primarily between 2015 and 2018, the studio was commissioned by cultural instutions such as Historic Royal Palaces and the UK Space Agency to create visitor experiences and public artworks.

-In 2017 Chomko returned to Montreal to focus on independent practice.
+In 2017 Chomko returned to Montreal to focus on independent creative practice.
 His practice focuses on themes of agency, collectivity and materiality, and manifests as printed objects, delegated performance, installations and websites.
-This work has been performed with Yo-Yo Ma, supported by the Canada Council for the Arts and the Conseil des Arts de Montreal, and is held in private collections in Canada, the UK and Japan.
+This work has been performed with Yo-Yo Ma, supported by the Canada Council for the Arts and the Conseil des Arts de Montreal.